Beginner's Guide

 Are you wondering what is a WordPress theme?
 Then, we’ll answer your question here.

-Simply, a theme is an outer layout that determines how your website looks.
-Here, we’re addressing the themes that are used particularly in WordPress, one of the best website building platforms
+Simply put, a theme is an outer layout that determines your website’s appearance.
+Here, we’re addressing the themes used particularly in WordPress, one of the best website-building platforms

 Similar to its general use, the theme in WordPress refers to a design layout that defines the overall appearance of a WordPress site.
 It controls how your site content appears online and also provides various functionalities to the site.

-In this blog post, we’ve explained what a WordPress theme is, why it’s used, its importance, and everything you should know about themes.
+In this blog post, we’ve explained what is a WordPress theme, why it’s used, its importance, and everything you should know about themes.
 Let’s begin.

 A theme consists of the layouts, colors, font styling, position and size of elements, animations, transitions, and other styling details.
-And, all these entities of the theme can be customized according to the need.
+And, all these theme entities can be customized according to the need.

-For example, the image below shows how a travel blog created with the Astra theme will look like on different screens.
+For example, the image below shows how a travel blog created with the Astra theme using its template will look on different screens.

 Astra WordPress Theme Demo Site on Different Screens